0xstan/0xstan.github.io/_posts/2021-01-29-shared_page_via_pte_overwrite.md

 [this](https://www.triplefault.io/2017/07/introduction-to-ia-32e-hardware-paging.html) great article.

 To make it short and simple, each linux process have a page table located somewhere in memory.
-This table make translation between process' virtual addresses and physical addresses possible.
+This table makes translation between process' virtual addresses and physical addresses possible.

 An interesting method to inject data into a running process is to modify its